dkdawkins/angular-practice/README.md

 # Modules:
 - Possess an @NgModule decorator for critical metadata
 - Must opt-in to any optional modules such as FormsModule via the AppModule class

+# Displaying lists
+- Iterate through a list in html using *ngFor
+- Syntax: <li *ngFor="let item of items">{{item}}</li>
+- Where items is an array of item, declared in component.ts

+# Structural Directives
+- *ngFor="let item of items": displays affected nodes for each item in a given list
+- *ngIf="item": displays affected nodes if item is not null